Foods Your Child Must Avoid In Summer

 Summer is when your child is busy with playing, watching TV, gadgets and summer camps... super fun indeed!
 However, kids get so engrossed in summer activities, that it becomes a daunting task for parents to get them to leave the activity at hand and eat something healthy and hydrating.
-Plus, all that kids are interested in eating during summers is icecreams, Pepsi-colas, cold drinks which a mother surely can't allow them to overeat.
-Listed below are the foods children should avoid eating during summer and cooling alternatives for the same.
+Further, all that kids are interested in eating during summers are ice creams, frozen treats, cold drinks, which a mother surely can't allow them to overeat.
+Listed below are some foods children should avoid eating during summer and the cooling alternatives for the same.

 List of foods to avoid and opt for during summer season

 This may not be very applicable to younger kids as they themselves throw up highly-spiced foods.
 But with older kids, once they develop a liking for spicy, chatpata foods, it becomes very difficult to restrict them.
 The extra spice content in foods can result in acidity, abdominal pain, cramps, nausea due to an inability to digest these foods properly.
 These can also heat up the body as they boost your metabolism.

 Opt for cooling herbs like mint instead to add flavour to your foods.
 Mint is known for its cooling, refreshing and digestive benefits.

 This encompasses a wide variety of foods like street foods, fried snack treats, fats foods, etc. Street foods being uncovered and unhygienically prepared, need to be restrained in any season especially during summers as your child's immune system is not as well-developed as yours.
 Instead, with a lil' effort, you can make your child's favourite snacks easily at home.
 Fried snacks are high in fat content and hence considered unhealthy if had in excess.
 They also result in excess heat production.
 Fast foods like pizzas, burgers too are a strict no-no during summers.